 Other treatments were managed as follows:

-— Twenty-four cubic yards of finished compost was applied to the appropriate treatment plots on April 18th.
+-- Twenty-four cubic yards of finished compost was applied to the appropriate treatment plots on April 18th, 2017.

 --Fertilizer was applied in 2016, so it was determined that we would not apply more limestone in 2017.

 Glynwood staff and partnering farmers took soil samples in the fall from each treatment plot.
 Samples were sent to Cornell University for a Soil Health Assessment, including soil penetrometer readings taken by Glynwood staff and partners to gauge soil compaction.
-Additional soil samples were sent to Agro One for soil chemistry analysis.
+Soil samples were also sent to Agro One for soil chemistry analysis.
 Plant samples were taken in late summer and sent for a forage analysis by Dairy One Labs.

 Additionally, Glynwood staff and partners conducted three plant forage species counts over the course of the grazing season.
 This was done by recording observations in a 2’ x 2’ plot in each treatment area.
 Worm counts, an indicator of soil health, were conducted twice during the season.
 Glynwood staff and partnering farmers dug 1' x 1' sections of soil in each plot, shoveled out at a depth of six inches.
 A worm count of 3-5 worms is considered good.

-Warm Season Annual Forage
+Warm Season Annual Forage Demonstration

 Farmers in the Hudson Valley region have struggled during the hot mid-summer season with poor performance of native pasture plants.
 As a result, farmers have had inadequate forage for grazing livestock and many have had to feed out hay in the middle of the summer.
 According to research conducted in 2010 by Dr. Heather Darby at University of Vermont Extension, warm season annual grasses have the potential to produce six tons of dry matter per acre.
 The warm season annual forage demonstration will highlight the use and benefits of annual warm season forage as a climate resilience/risk management strategy.
-This demonstration is designed to answer the question: what is the cost effectiveness of planting warm season annual forage vs. buying in hay in dry seasons when perennial forage is not available?

 Glynwood staff prepared the four acre demonstration area in May - June 2017.
 The fields were seeded in brown midrib sorghum, pearl millet and crimson clover when the soil temperature is 60 degrees (typically early June).
 A cool and wet spring kept us from completing field preparation and seeding until mid-June.
 The seeding rates were 35 lbs BMR Sorghum, 6 lbs pearl millet and 5 lbs crimson clover per acre.